glacambre/firenvim/README.md

 Before installing anything please read [SECURITY.md](SECURITY.md) and make sure you're okay with everything mentioned.
 In the event you think of a way to compromise Firenvim, please send me an email (you can find my address on my website).

-1. Install Firenvim as a regular NeoVim plugin, then run the built-in post-install script.
+1. Install Firenvim as a regular [Neovim][neovim] plugin, then run the built-in post-install script.

     * [lazy](https://github.com/folke/lazy.nvim)